 Expense is the last difference between a T1 and DSL line.
 Depending on the type of package you have, the cost of DSL service may well be anywhere from $19 and $79 monthly.
 As lately as a few years ago a T1 line price was an average of around $1,000 monthly fee.
 This was past the financial constraints of many businesses.
 Ever since then the price of a T1 network now is priced from the high $300's to the low $700's per month, making it an option that small businesses and even home offices will most likely look into.
 A T1 line is a bit more pricey than DSL, but what is the real cost to your company if your Internet connection crashes?
 If your work definitely requires that your personnel, telephone calls, and emails will always be kept active, it is mandatory that you ditch DSL and get a trustworthy T1 line.

-We specialize in Yuma T1 Pricing.
-This page is a quick summary of the services specifically offered by T1Market in Yuma.
+We help you with Yuma T1 Pricing.
+This page is a short list of the services specifically offered by T1Market in Yuma.

-As we go forward, our objective is to regularly improve our product offerings.
-We now supply enterprise items normally used by bigger firms, namely: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers even provide free managed Cisco routers for multi-year agreements.
-Primarily, our goal is to create a bond with you - our client - that will definitely last for years to come.
-Acquiring your trust is just what we do here.
-Saving you cash on economical Ethernet services is how we keep it.
+Going forward, our wish is to continually improve our product offerings.
+We now provide business items typically utilized by larger corporations, specifically: gigabit ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our carriers also provide cost-free managed Cisco routers for multi-year agreements.
+Primarily, our objective is to create a bond with you - our customer - that will definitely last for years to come.
+Acquiring your trust is exactly what we do here.
+Saving you cash on economical MPLS services is how we keep it.